bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

    $ kubectl --context ctx-1 replace -f bigchaindb-dep.yaml

+This will create a ``rolling deployment`` in Kubernetes where a new instance of BigchainDB will be created and if the health check on the new instance is successful, the earlier one will be terminated.
+This assures that there are zero downtime updates to services.

 You can login to an existing BigchainDB instance and run the ``bigchaindb show-config`` command to see the configuration updates.